Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 What is BV?

-The vagina has a balance of different bacteria.
+BV is a condition that affects the balance of different bacteria in the vagina.
 Normal vaginal bacteria (lactobacilli) aren't harmful.
-BV occurs when other types of bacteria (anaerobic bacteria) begin to grow more.
+BV occurs when other types of bacteria (anaerobic bacteria) begin to grow and multiply.

 Lactobacilli usually maintain a slightly acidic environment in the vagina, which prevents other types of bacteria from growing.
 If these lactobacilli begin to reduce in number the vagina is slightly less acidic than normal, meaning more anaerobic bacteria can grow.
-Anaerobic bacteria are bacteria that grow in environments without air.
 This change in the balance of bacteria and acidity is the cause of BV.

 The cause of the changing levels of bacteria in the vagina is not fully understood.
 However, you’re more likely to get BV if: